hkirk/swtafp-slides/slides/05/efficiency.md

     powInner "" input
 ```

-This is tail recursive - last call is the recursive call
+This is tail recursive - last expression is recursive call

 ----